-It is also likely that your thoughts will become very focused on the thing that is stressing you.
-It may therefore be difficult to concentrate on other things.
-One result of this is that the problem will seem to grow in importance.
-This process is known as selective attention.
+When stressed, it is easy to become very focused on the thing that is stressing you, making it difficult to concentrate on other things.
+This can mean that the problem will seem to grow in importance.
+This is known as selective attention.

-- Doing more things to try and manage the stress such as drinking alcohol, smoking, staying in bed, or using lots of distraction (e.g. long periods on the internet or watching TV)
+- Doing more things to try and manage the stress such as drinking alcohol, smoking, staying in bed, or using lots of distraction (for example long periods on the internet or watching TV).

 Causes of stress

 Many factors can contribute to stress, including current situations, thoughts and behaviours.